School of Interactive Computing

 This course introduces individual, interpersonal, and societal influences on health; how these create health disparities, and how digital health technologies can help achieve health equity.

 CS 6440.
-Information to Health Informatics.
+Introduction to Health Informatics.
 3 Credit Hours.

 A broad review of the US health system and the application of informatics to the clinical practice of medicine, digital imaging, public health and bioinformatics.